Giftbit/lightrail-stripe-java/README.md

 If you are looking for specific use-cases or other languages, check out the *Integrations* section of the [Lightrail API documentation](https://www.lightrail.com/docs/).

 ## Features ##
-- Simple order checkout which supports Lightrail gift card redemption or account credits alongside a Stripe payment.
+- Simple order checkout supporting split-tender transactions with Lightrail redemption alongside a Stripe payment.

 ## Usage ##